MaxB4/Data-Visualization/PROCESS.md

 # Day 11 (22/01/2018)
 Finished dropdown menu and thinking about adding a rent and income button.
 Third visualization is going to be a pie chart with radio buttons.
 Pie chart shows percentage of "sociale huurwoning" per "deelgemeente".

+# Day 11 (23/01/2018)
+Created first version of pie chart with radio buttons.
+Had a lot of trouble with the colors because a couple of elements were above eachother.